A child of Wildwood, NJ, I picked up an undergraduate degree from Temple University…then things got less linear.

 (To be honest, the one that sold most of those copies was “The Voodoo Kit” (Running Press) but it’s still a pretty impressive number, don’t you think?)

 A board member of the American Theatre Critics Association, I chair its New Play Committee, which administers the Steinberg and Osborn awards.
-I was thrilled to be a part of the USC/Annenberg Engine 28 and Engine 31 pop-up newsroom projects.
+I was thrilled to be a part of the USC/Annenberg Engine 28 and Engine 31 pop-up newsroom projects and was honored with a Creative Renewal Grant from the Arts Council of Indianapolis.

-I’m also a playwright, with work including “Midwestern Hemisphere” (premiered by Heartland Actors Repertory Theatre), “Lightning and Jellyfish” and “Clutter: Or, the Moving Walkway Will Soon Be Coming to an End” (both premiered at Theatre on the Square) and the long-running hit live auction comedy “Going…Going…Gone.”
-A Creative Renewal Grant from the Arts Council of Indianapolis helped jump start by work, with a number of productions in development (see the Plays tab on the home page for more info).
+That grant helped push my play writing into a higher gear.
+My staged work includes “Midwestern Hemisphere” (premiered by Heartland Actors Repertory Theatre), “Lightning and Jellyfish” and “Clutter: Or, the Moving Walkway Will Soon Be Coming to an End” (both premiered at Theatre on the Square) and the long-running hit live auction comedy “Going…Going…Gone.”

 But enough about me…